Home Learn More

 Calculations

 Results are posted on the Healthy Beaches website as Good, Moderate or Poor.
-For fecal coliform, a good result is 0-199 organisms per 100 mL of water, a moderate result is 200-399 organisms per 100 mL of water, and a poor result is 400 or greater per 100mL of water.
-For entorococci organism, a good result is 0-35 colony forming units per 100mL of water, a moderate result is 36-104 colony forming units per 100mL of water, a poor result is 105 or greater colony forming units per 100mL of water.
+For Enterococci organisms, a Good result is 0-35.4 colony forming units (CFUs) per 100 milliliters (ml) of water, a Moderate result is 35.5-70.4 CFUs per 100 ml of water, and a Poor result is 70.5 or greater CFUs per 100 ml of water.

 Caveats and Limitations